-The number of smoke and/or heat Alarms that need to be installed depends on the fire risk.
+The type of system that should be installed depends on the fire risk.
 The risk assessment is based on a combination of probabilities:

 - fire occurring

 - injury or death to occupant

 - system operating correctly with a fire

 - early detection and warning to occupants in the event of a fire.